-The hardware used in the study was a desktop computer with the Lenovo Ideapad Flex 5 14ARE05 Laptop brand equipped with an AMD

-Ryzen 5 4500U Processor with Radeon Graphics 2.38 GHz, 8.00 GB RAM (7.37 GB usable), System type 64-bit operating system, x64-based processor.
-This research is a computational research that uses software for simulation.
-The software used for simulation is Autodock vina 1.1.2.
-For material preparation and analysis of simulation results, VMD (Visual Molecular Dynamics Program) software version 1.9.1, Autodock tools, and Pymol are used.
-For minimization using Avogadro 1.91 software.
+The hardware used in the study was a desktop computer with the Lenovo Ideapad Flex 5 14ARE05 Laptop brand equipped with an AMD Ryzen 5 4500U Processor with Radeon Graphics 2.38 GHz, 8.00 GB RAM (7.37 GB usable), System type 64-bit operating system, x64-based processor.
+This research is a computational research that uses software for and analysis of simulation results, VMD (Visual Molecular Dynamics Program) software version 1.9.1, Autodock tools, and Pymol are used.
+For minimization using Avogadro 1.91

-This study used material in the form of data downloaded from the Protein Data Bank website.
+A his study used material in the form of data downloaded from the Protein Data Bank website.
 This data is experimental data from X-Ray Diffraction which contains coordinate data of the three-dimensional structure of the SARS-CoV-2 receptor.
 The SARS-CoV-2 receptor data used is Helicase [3].
 In this study, Ligands were used in the form of active compounds from natural ingredients that have the ability to inhibit the bonds between receptors that support the survival of the SARS-CoV-2 virus.
 The ligand was downloaded from the PubChem website which contains the three-dimensional structure of the active compound of natural ingredients.